-Our three case studies are in pastoral areas of China (Qinghai), Italy (Sardinia) and Kenya (Isiolo).
+Our three case studies are in pastoral areas of China (Sichuan and Qinghai), Italy (Sardinia) and Kenya (Isiolo).

 The project is funded by an ERC (European Research Council) Advanced Grant hosted by the ESRC STEPS Centre at the Institute of Development Studies, University of Sussex and the European University Institute in Florence (read more about the project).

 Seminar with Ian Scoones: Can pastoralists help us respond to global uncertainties?
 Institute of Development Studies, 9 January 2018